OleguerCanal/classic-algorithms/README.md

 - [Graph](include/graph.hpp)

-# To run an algorithm:
+# To test an algorithm

 If serial algorithm:
 `./run_serial.sh <path_to_cpp_file>`